 Asking is always better than telling.
 A good question does not confront but opens.
 At the end of such conversations it makes sense to check together the rules of how we deal with each other and optimise them if necessary.

 And I’m sorry that I don’t think much of “telling someone their opinion”.
 It can be very liberating, but it does not help.
 Rather the opposite, it leads to a toxic atmosphere.

 Conrad Giller publishes a series of contributions here in his blog under the title Survival Training for Agile Samurai (in German: Überlebenstraining für agile Samurai).
 It is the motto of his Agile Night School.
-In the form of Meetups there he offers the training of communicative and social skills for the leadership and development of teams, as well as working in the New World.
+There he offers workshops and trainings on communication and social skills for leading and developing teams, as well as working in the New World.